 As myoglobin is present in the muscle cells, myoglobinuria is associated with damage to the cell membranes of myocytes.
 Numerous etiologies can lead to the rupture of the myocytes' cell membranes.
-We can categorize them broadly into physical and non-physical causes.
+They can be categorized broadly into physical and non-physical causes.

-1. A few examples of physical causes are trauma, crush injury, heatstroke, hypothermia, malignant hyperthermia, extensive burns, seizures, strenuous exercise, and prolonged immobility.
+1. Examples of physical causes are trauma, crush injury, heatstroke, hypothermia, malignant hyperthermia, extensive burns, seizures, strenuous exercise, and prolonged immobility.

 2. The non-physical causes include hypoxic injury, metabolic disturbances, genetic disorders, infections, drugs, and toxins.

 - Examples of hypoxic injury are carbon monoxide poisoning, vascular thrombosis, and vasculitis.

 - Metabolic disturbances leading to myoglobinuria include hypokalemia, hypophosphatemia, hyponatremia, hypocalcemia, and hypernatremia.